 Training for Beginners

-Motivational interviewing is an evidence-based guiding style of communication that awakens an individual’s own motivation for change.
+Motivational interviewing (MI) is an evidence-based guiding style of communication that awakens an individual’s own motivation for change and is an effective communication tool for helpers to support an individual in their growth and development..
 It is a way of talking about change with someone who is ambivalent about change, in a collaborative and supportive way.

 While leaning on the MI spirit of partnership, acceptance, compassion and evocation, the helper skillfully uses open-ended questions, affirmations, reflections and summaries, in a way that reduces communication roadblocks between the helper and the individual.

-This collaborative and supportive style of communication is an alternative to communicating with an individual in a way that shames, blames, coerces and persuades when discussing the topic of change.
-When the spirit of motivational interviewing is applied, it can be an effective communication tool for helpers to support an individual in their growth and development.
+This collaborative and supportive style of communication is an alternative to communicating with an individual in a way that doesn't use shame, blame, coercion and persuasion when discussing the topic of change.

 Motivational interviewing is used by helping professionals in various settings, including: